-It’s that time of year: the grass turning green, the birds are chirping, and the breeze is getting a little warmer each day.
+It’s that time of year: the leaves are turning colors, the birds are on the move, and the breeze is getting a little cooler each day.
 As the weather starts to improve, it’s a sure bet that your child will want to get outside and explore the outdoors.
 If you’re getting bored of going to the playground time after time, how about exploring the nature around you together?
-Below, Ranger Mac has gathered a list of a few ideas that can help you get started with creating that perfect list of spring and summer nature activities for kids!
+Below, Ranger Mac has gathered a list of a few ideas that can help you get started with creating that perfect list of nature activities for kids!

 As you get outdoors with your child, start by showing them all of the important aspects of the great outdoors.
-You can instill a sense of wonder and excitement for nature, and start kids thinking about preserving it for generations to come at a young age.
+You can instill a sense of wonder and excitement about nature and start kids thinking about preserving it for generations to come at a young age.
 Here are a few simple concepts to start with:

 - Enjoy - The more you and your child enjoy nature, the more you will both want to do to protect it.